Coldstream Guard soldier not guilty in stolen ammunition plot

 During the three-week-long trial the jury had heard the men had access to the bullets, issued for firing practice.

-But the sergeant major said he did not know Graham sold 300 9mm bullets, called "sweets" and wrapped in foil bags, for £5,800 in cash to the undercover officer, referred to as "D", who was posing as a criminal.
+But the sergeant major said he did not know Graham sold 300 9mm bullets, called "sweets" and wrapped in sandwich bags, for £5,800 in cash to the undercover officer, referred to as "D", who was posing as a criminal.

+Mr Gill, a former tutor at the Sandhurst officers' training academy, told the court he was "never involved at all in the sale of ammunition".

+The Coldstream Guards, part of the Household Division is responsible for the protection of the Queen and guarding Buckingham Palace and Windsor Castle.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.